 HTTP integration is a custom built integration that you create from your application data sources to the Microapps service platform.
 These integrations enable you to pull data from your applications into your Workspace and performs writebacks to the target system.

-Microapp builder is a low-code tool that allows developers to build event-driven microapps (event notifications) and user-initiated microapps (action pages).
+Microapp builder is a no-code tool that allows developers to build event-driven microapps (event notifications) and user-initiated microapps (action pages).

 Event notifications are event-driven microapps that automatically notify users when something requires their attention by creating feed notification (also known as a card) in the Workspace activity feed.
 For example, ‘New Expense Report for Approval’ and ‘New Course Available for Registration’.